Skip to content

 2010-Jul-14: Secured ftorrent.com

 Registered the ftorrent.com domain, choosing the project's name, and the products' brand and mark.
 The domain was available in a search across the ASCII alphabet, and nods to the market leader, without the Greek and Latin ambiguity around µ or u.
 We make our residency in the .com TLD, the foundational namespace of the web, resonant with the turn-of-the-millennium energy of the dot-com bubble.
 So what does the f stand for?
-Fast, or Free?
-Frictionless?
-Fearless?
-Or perhaps Formula One, or Fuji 🗻.
+Something practical: Fast.
+Free.
+Or more poetic: the virtues Frictionless; Fearless.
+A storied name like Formula One, or Fuji 🗻.
+Or foundational: Frontier.
+Firmament.
 We leave it unspecified.

 2012-Oct-22: Native Windows client